jwsmith24/ColorTrace/README.md

 <img src="colorTraceImages/gradient-mode.png" alt="Example trace" width="40%">

 Squares in the bottom right have the dark gradient applied, squares in the top left have the light gradient applied, and squares in the middle have the normal brightness applied.

+Add extra branch to mess with GitHub API calls